parmar-abhinav/gum/docs/tutorials/mcp.md

     sudo ln -s ~/.local/bin/uv /usr/local/bin/uv
     ```

-### Option 1: One-click Desktop Extention (DXT).
+### Option 1: One-click Desktop Extension (DXT)

-DXTs are [extention files](https://github.com/anthropics/dxt) that make the MCP setup really easy.
+DXTs are [extension files](https://github.com/anthropics/dxt) that make the MCP setup really easy.
 First, make sure the Claude desktop app is updated!
-Download the .dxt file from [the releases page here](https://github.com/GeneralUserModels/gumcp/releases) and just double-click (or drag it into the extentions page in the Claude Desktop app; Claude > Settings > Extentions).
+Download the .dxt file from [the releases page here](https://github.com/GeneralUserModels/gumcp/releases) and just double-click (or drag it into the extensions page in the Claude Desktop app; Claude > Settings > Extensions).
 You'll be asked to provide your full name so the GUM knows who you are.
-Don't forget to enable the extention, and you'll be good to go!
+Don't forget to enable the extension, and you'll be good to go!

 ### Option 2: Manual Setup